huzeyann/MemoryEncodingModel/README.md

 ---

-This is how I setup the environment, `/home/huze/nfscc` is an NFS mounted directory, you can replace it with any local path. `/home/huze/workspace` is this repository.
+This is how I setup the environment, `/home/huze/nfscc` is an NFS mounted directory, you can replace it with any local path. `/home/huze/workspace` is path to `src/`.

 ```bash
 docker run -d \